 I will feel like a valued member of the society through philanthropy when I host a fundraiser for ALS medical research in the next 30 days.

-Coming back to the FUEL method of coaching, Joseph Abraham has shared his idea of how to use the FUEL model of coaching.
-His step-by-step guide is detailed.
-I have found his excellent approach very useful, and I’m sure you’d too!
+Coming back to the FUEL method of coaching, Shyna Gill has shared her idea of how to use the FUEL model of coaching.
+Her step-by-step guide is detailed.
+I have found her excellent approach very useful, and I’m sure you’d too!

 I must tell you that when I was preparing my notes to share my thoughts on the FUEL model of coaching, I realized that the words that make up the acronym FUEL are all verbs.
 All of it, in a present-continuous language too!
 Consider this;